instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 -   Ideal For: Serious IT professionals who want to avoid the dreaded Silk Board or Marathahalli traffic.

 -   Rent Check: Moderate.
 You can find decent coliving in Electronic City for ₹8,000–₹15,000.

+Read our full [Electronic City living guide](/blog/top-10-co-living-spaces-in-electronic-city-and-ultimate-living-guide-2026) for the Phase 1 vs. Phase 2 breakdown and verified property list.
+For east Bengaluru professionals, also see our [Whitefield Metro-Connected Survival Guide](/blog/top-10-co-living-spaces-in-whitefield-and-metro-connected-survival-guide-2026).

 ### 3. The Premium Belt: Indiranagar